MicroStrategy/rest-api-docs/docs/common-workflows/modeling/common-object-management/manage-object-acl.md

 Endpoint: [GET /api/objects/\{id}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Object%20Management/getObject)

-In step 3, the Total Sales attribute inherited the same updated ACL as the parent MicroStrategy Test Folder.
+In step 3, the Total Sales attribute inherited the same updated ACL as the parent ACL TEST.
 Any objects placed in this folder inherit the folder's entry in the ACL.
 The ACL for Developer is updated from Full Control (255) to View (199).
 A new trustee called Mobile User is added with a View (199) permission.

 The Total Sales attribute has the following ACL for users and user groups: